SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

 # Create a GIN private repository

-GIN is a free and open data management system designed for reproducible management of neuroscientific data.
+[GIN](https://gin.g-node.org/G-Node/Info/wiki) (hosted by the German Neuroinformatics Node) is a free and open data management system designed for reproducible management of neuroscientific data.
 It is a web-accessible repository store of your data based on `git` and `git-annex` that you can access securely anywhere you desire while keeping your data in sync, backed up and easily accessible.

 Below we explain the steps to create a GIN private repository for a dataset (in our case, a set of labelled images).

+> [!NOTE]
-Note that all GIN repos are private by default.
+> All GIN repos are private by default.

 ## Preparatory steps - do only once